JackpunktG/performace_aware_programming/README.md

 #### To build

-To build the project, you can use the provided Makefile.
-Simply run the following command  int he 8086_cpu directory once you have downloaded the repository:
+Building the project is easy, as the Simulator is all in one single-file header library.
+Simply run the following command in the 8086_cpu directory once you have downloaded the repository:

 ```bash
 gcc -O0 8086_sim.c -o 8086_sim